rwxrob/boost/README.md

-# SKILSTAK 2023 UNIX Beginner Boost
+# ⚡ SKILSTAK 2023 UNIX Beginner Boost™

 The SKILSTAK UNIX Beginner Boost™ is an annual free, live, recorded, tech series focused on helping people get started with the world's most